History of the Steaua București football team: 1985–86 season

 Steaua București squad with the UEFA European Champions Clubs' Cup in 1986.

-Under the leadership of coaches Emerich Jenei and Anghel Iordănescu, Steaua had an impressive Championship run in the 1984–85 season, which they eventually won after a six-year break.
-What followed was an absolutely astonishing European Cup season.
-After eliminating Vejle, Honvéd, Kuusysi Lahti and Anderlecht, they were the first ever Romanian team to make it to a European Cup final.
-At the final, played on 7 May 1986 at the Ramón Sánchez Pizjuán Stadium in Seville, Spanish champions Barcelona were clear favourites, but after a goalless draw, goalkeeper Helmut Duckadam saved all four penalties taken by the Spaniards being the first ever Romanian to reach the Guinness Book for that matter, while Gavril Balint and Marius Lăcătuș converted theirs to make Steaua the first Eastern-European team to conquer the supreme continental trophy.
+Under coaches Emerich Jenei and Anghel Iordănescu, Steaua București won the national championship in the 1984–85 season, ending a six-year title drought.
+In the following European Cup campaign, the team eliminated Vejle BK, Budapest Honvéd FC, FC Kuusysi and R.S.C.
+Anderlecht, becoming the first Romanian club to reach the final of the competition.
+The final was held on 7 May 1986 at the Ramón Sánchez Pizjuán Stadium in Seville, where Spanish champions FC Barcelona were widely regarded as favourites.
+After a goalless draw, goalkeeper Helmut Duckadam saved all four penalties he faced, a feat later recognised in the Guinness Book of Records, while Gavril Balint and Marius Lăcătuș scored their attempts, securing Steaua’s victory and making them the first Eastern European team to win the competition.

 Gheorghe Hagi scored the winning goal in the European Super Cup against Dynamo Kyiv in 1987.